 Eur J Med Res.
 1998; Gupta I, Gupta V, Gupta S, Lüdtke R, Safayhi H, Ammon HP.
 Pharmakologie für Naturwissenschaftler, Pharmazeutisches Institut der Universität Tübingen, Tübingen, Germany.

-Boswellia and Collagenous Colitis
+Health Benefits of Boswellia – Collagenous Colitis

 Boswellia serrata extract for the treatment of collagenous colitis.
 A double-blind, randomized, placebo-controlled, multicenter trial.